Fresh (1994 film)

-Fresh is a 1994 French/American independent crime drama film written and directed by Boaz Yakin in his directorial debut, and produced by Randy Ostrow and Lawrence Bender.
+Fresh is a 1994 American independent crime drama film written and directed by Boaz Yakin in his directorial debut, and produced by Randy Ostrow and Lawrence Bender.
 It was scored by Stewart Copeland, a member of the Police.
 The story revolves around a preteen boy named Michael, nicknamed Fresh (portrayed by Sean Nelson), who runs drugs for gangsters.
 Inspired by the chess lessons of his father, an alcoholic speed-chess master (Samuel L. Jackson), Fresh devises and executes a brilliant plan to extricate himself and his drug-addicted sister (N'Bushe Wright) from their hopeless lives.

 Marketed as a hip hop hood film, Fresh went relatively unnoticed by the public, but won critical acclaim.
-Critics praised the film for offering a realistic glimpse of life in New York City's projects during the crack epidemic.
+Critics praised the film for offering a realistic glimpse of life in New York City's public housing projects during the crack epidemic.
 "There's shocking resonance to the notion of a grade-school boy who's become a criminal out of sheer pragmatism", wrote Entertainment Weekly's Owen Gleiberman.